ralphie02/ansible-ufw/README.md

   sample02:
     - { port: 44, name: sample02 | Allow port 44  }
 ```

-With `hash_behaviour` is set to `merge`, multiple files can be added to the defaults directory and allow multiple firewall rules to be created during an execution as indicated in the `Example Playbook` section below.

 Note that the key for the rule values should correspond to the filename; ie. `sample01` <--> `sample01.yml`